Latest News

 Chevron has stated that it will keep the production of the Permian shale in America at 1 million bpd until 2040, while reducing its investment from $4.5 billion per annum to $5 billion.

-Chevron's not the only major shale producer that has indicated it can sustain and grow shale oil production profitably for many years.
+Chevron claims that it can maintain production with improved drilling methods, without drilling new wells as fast as they are currently doing.
+This is a bold prediction given the standard practices of shale drilling or fracking.
+Chevron's not the only major shale oil producer that has said it can sustain and grow shale oil production profitably for many years.
 ExxonMobil, ConocoPhillips and others have also indicated that they are confident of doing the same.

 EXPLORATION BET

+Chevron’s increasing investment in oil and natural gas exploration is perhaps the best way to demonstrate its long-term optimism.
+The high-risk and high-reward nature of this business demands heavy investment.
+It can take a decade or longer to go from the first drilling to production.
 Chevron has expanded its exploration activities in recent months to include Namibia, Egypt, and South America.
 In the coming years, Chevron plans to double its annual budget for exploration.
 Kevin McLachlan was hired by the company in October as its new exploration chief.

+Chevron, and its peers, should be able to invest with more confidence in the future despite the peaks and valleys of the market.
+This, in turn indicates that the market will likely remain well-supplied for the foreseeable.
 All of this does not take into account the energy transition.
-The timing of Chevron’s strategy update coincided with the IEA’s new long-term outlook, which suggests that oil demand could continue to rise into 2050.
+The timing of Chevron’s strategy update coincides with the IEA’s new long-term outlook, which suggests that oil demand could continue to rise into 2050.
 Previously, it was thought that the demand would plateau by 2030.

 It may sound good to Big Oil, but the reality could be harsh for Chevron and other companies in the oil industry if energy transition gains momentum again as many predict.